Pietra Cardoso Slate

 Pietra Cardoso slate is a light blue-grey stone with slightly lighter veining.
 In a modern design world, this material is all the rage.
 It has a timeless yet edgy look that is appealing in a number of different situations.

 Pairing this stone with lighter shades or different materials can create an interesting ambiance in your space.
 This stone is versatile and adaptable, making it perfect for any homeowner's personality.
 Pietra Cardoso is known for its durability on top of its beautiful appearance.
 It is perfect for kitchen countertops, bathroom vanity tops, backsplashes, and other areas of the home.
-It is non-porous and resistant to heat, stains, and scratching.
+It is resistant to heat, stains, and scratching.
 On top of that, it is also low maintenance.
 The amazing physical properties of this stone will have you considering it for your next home remodel project, as it has the possibility of completely changing your space.
 It is a consistent, modern stone that is available in a light grey-blue shade, much different from the dark grey tones of slates.

 Material Type: Slate